WAKC: A "River" in Concord

 In early 2014, Steven Silberberg's Northeast Broadcasting reached a deal to purchase WWHK from Birch Broadcasting.
-Northeast took control of the station through a local marketing agreement on April 1; soon thereafter, WWHK began broadcasting commercial-free selections from Andover, Massachusetts sister station WXRV's "River Music Hall" performances.
+Northeast took control of the station through a local marketing agreement on April 1; soon thereafter, WWHK began broadcasting commercial-free selections from Andover, Massachusetts, sister station WXRV's "River Music Hall" performances.
 On May 2, 2014, WWHK began simulcasting WXRV.
 However, the station broadcasts separate news, weather, and advertising.
 WXRV's programming was already available in portions of the Concord-Lakes Region market through WLKC (105.7 FM) in Campton; WWHK is located between the coverage areas of WXRV and WLKC.
 The sale to licensee Devon Broadcasting Company, Inc., at a price of $425,000, was consummated on June 19, 2014.
 On March 28, 2016, WWHK changed its call letters to WXRG.

+K-Love

-The Educational Media Foundation acquired WXRG and WLKC from Devon Broadcasting Corporation in 2020, as part of its sale of three New Hampshire FMs to the Christian broadcaster.
+The Educational Media Foundation (EMF) acquired WXRG and WLKC from Devon Broadcasting Corporation, a subsidiary of Northeast Broadcasting, for $395,000 in 2020, as part of its sale of three New Hampshire FMs to the Christian broadcaster.
 The call letters in Concord changed to WAKC on January 6, 2021, coincident with the consummation of the sale.

 WLKC

+The 105.7 FM facility in Campton signed on in May 1996 as WVFM; under a local marketing agreement, the station was a simulcast of WLKZ, an oldies station in Wolfeboro.
+Daphne Corcoran's White Mountain Radio sold WVFM to Northeast Broadcasting for $325,000 in 1999; that February, the station shifted to a simulcast of new sister station WXRV.

-WLKC (105.7 FM), licensed to Campton, New Hampshire has simulcast WXRV since 1999.
-For a brief time during 2012–13, the station was programmed separately (though retaining the "River" branding and AAA format), before returning to the WXRV simulcast.
-In 2014, Northeast Broadcasting acquired a second New Hampshire station, WWHK (102.3 FM) in Concord; that station began broadcasting WXRV programming on May 2, 2014, though WWHK broadcast separate news, weather, and advertising.
-Later that month, WXRV added a translator in Needham, Massachusetts, W243DC (96.5 FM).
+In June 2005, the call sign was changed to WUSX; that call sign was transferred to a co-owned station in Vermont in September, with 105.7 taking on the WLKC call sign formerly used by another Vermont sister station, WWMP.
+For a brief time during 2012 and 2013, WLKC was programmed separately (though retaining the "River" branding and AAA format), before returning to the WXRV simulcast.

+WLKC was included in EMF's 2020 purchase of three New Hampshire radio stations from Devon Broadcasting.